-- Students will be allowed to remove face coverings when eating or drinking. - Meals will be eaten outdoors in designated, supervised sites, observing social distancing. - Time will be allowed for students to wash hands before eating. - Fresh grab and go meals will be made available to students participating in child care and/or who are also eligible for free and reduced lunch.
+- Students will be allowed to remove face coverings when eating or drinking. - Meals will be eaten outdoors in designated, supervised sites, observing social distancing. - Time will be allowed for students to wash hands before eating.
+The resources needed to support proper hand hygiene (soap, paper towels, hand sanitizer, notouch waste basket, etc.) will be made available. - Fresh grab and go meals will be made available to students participating in child care and/or who are also eligible for free and reduced lunch.
 More details will be made available in the coming weeks.
 The Free/Reduced Meal Application can be found on the district homepage www.nutleyschools.org under the Parents Tab (Food Services) - All meals will be pre-packaged.
-There will be no buffets or sharing of utensils. - Accommodations will be made to help ensure the safety of children with food allergies. - Mealtime expectations and procedures will be discussed with students.
+There will be no buffets or sharing of utensils.